Sustainability, environmental awareness and living a more ethical life are all topics that have grown in stature recently.

 4) Shop pre-loved and second hand – another great way to help the environment and save money.

-5) Help re-invigorate your local community by shopping local, keeping cash in your local economy.
+5) Help re-invigorate your local community – shop local, keeping cash in your local economy.

 6) Shop for democracy with co-operatives – probably the most progressive businesses we have in the UK.